-- The committee reviewed the group's consumer relationships reports, including the group's engagement with its customers, employees and other material stakeholder groups; and considered the group's public relations publications, both internal and external, undertaken during 2022.
-Further detail can be found in the stakeholder relations report on page 68. - the outcome of the social and ethics committee trends survey undertaken by the Institute of Directors of South Africa was considered by the committee, including the analysis of and the tracking of major trends related to social and ethics committees in South Africa.
+- The committee reviewed the group's consumer relationships reports, including the group's engagement with its customers, employees and other material stakeholder groups; and considered the group's public relations publications, both internal and external, undertaken during 2023.
+Further detail can be found in the stakeholder engagement report on page 60. - The committee considered the process and outcomes from the survey undertaken by an external service provider, who engaged with the group's stakeholders and asked certain questions to understand their perceptions of Bell.
+The committee further noted that each of the stakeholders, namely customers, suppliers, employees, shareholders and banks/funders were approached to undertake the survey.
+Such survey would be undertaken on an annual basis to understand how the group had improved each year.

-The committee is further satisfied that it has fulfilled its mandate as set out in the Companies Act, read with Regulation 43 of the Companies Regulations and in its terms of reference.

-For the period under review, there have been no instances of material non compliance with relevant legislation or non adherence to codes of best practice that fall within the committee's mandate.

-As chairperson of this committee, I will be available at the group's AGM to respond to any enquiries regarding the statutory obligations of the committee.
+On behalf of the committee, we are satisfied that it has fulfilled its mandate as set out in the Companies Act, read with regulation 43 of the Companies Act and its terms of reference.
+For the period under review there have been no instances of material non compliance with relevant legislation or non adherence to codes of best practice that fall within the committee's mandate.
+As chairperson of this committee, I will be available at the group's AGM on 31 May 2024 to respond to any enquiries regarding the statutory obligations of the committee.

-Mamokete Ramathe

-A She

-Chairperson
+the the

-Social, ethics and transformation committee
+Mamokete Ramathe Chairperson Social, ethics and transformation committee 28 March 2024

-28 March 2023